AIF/AIFF/AIFC | APE | ASF | AU | CDA | IRC | MP3 | NIST | OGG | WAV | WMA

 File format attributes:

-Sound quality, file size, etc. all depend on the main media data included in the Data object of the file.
+Sound quality, file size, etc. all depend on the main media data included in

 This file format can be played by VCS Player, but can not be created by VCS Recorder.